KingzmanArt/Amazon-Product-review-analysis-/README.md

 - Identify top-rated and most-reviewed products
 - Correlate discount levels with customer ratings
 - Create a clean, interactive Excel dashboard
+- Reccomendation for shareholders using the result from this analysis

+## Data Source

+-The dataset was scraped from Amazon product pages.
+-Each row represents a unique product with aggregated data:
+    -**Product metadata**: name, category, price, discount, rating.
+    -**Review data**: review IDs, titles, and contents (stored as comma-separated values).
+-Total rows: 1,466
+-Fields: 16 columns

 ## Project Structure